expz/linux-profile/README.md

 ### Vim Plugin Dependencies (Optional)

-__If you did not run the Fedora First-Time Setup scripts, then a few packages need to be installed for some vim plugins to work.__
+If you did not run the Fedora First-Time Setup scripts, then a few packages need to be manually installed for some vim plugins to work.
+This is explained below.

 #### Python